-In July 2020 the Spelfabet team expanded to eight people:
+In July 2020 the Spelfabet team expanded to eight people and a therapy dog:

 Alison Clarke, Speech Pathologist